paulklemm/regression-heatmap-paper/Cover Letter.md

 *Weaknesses*

 - Closely related work has not been taken into account: The partition-based regression framework paper [MP13] proposes an approach for ranking features and feature pairs for a target variable by R^2 of one model per feature combination, and uses a very similar matrix arrangement as this approach does for slices.
 Features and interactions can be iteratively added very similarly to hypothesis specification in the paper at hand.
 The paper at hand has benefits regarding scalability, categorical targets, and considers 3D combinations of features, but a thorough delimination is necessary to acceptance of this paper.

+<i><font color='green'>

+  * TODO Include the paper

+</i></font>

-- Some design choices are questionable, and should at least be justified in more detail: 1) Regarding the ordering of features: the concept of ranking (combinations of) features is a proven means for guidance towards relevant features [SS04],[MP13].
+- Some design choices are questionable, and should at least be justified in more detail:
+  1. Regarding the ordering of features: the concept of ranking (combinations of) features is a proven means for guidance towards relevant features [SS04],[MP13].
 Without the option of ranking features in the plots, it is possible to visually miss less salient "hotspots". (e.g., Figure 3 or Figure 5 breast fat).
 What are the features ordered by in the current implementation?
-2) The benefits of the 3D cube could be made more explicit.
+  2. The benefits of the 3D cube could be made more explicit.
 E.g., showing multiple slices at once in 3D makes sense to convey structure with respect to these dimensions, such as feature pairs being relevant for multiple targets in a row.
 Just for guiding users to slices with high R^2s, an ordered list of slices (e.g., targets in Z~X+Y) with respect to max. or avg.
 R^2 across the slice would be at least as effective.

+  <i><font color='green'>

+    1. The current ordering is based on the alphabetical order of the feature names.
+Ordering of features was discussed with the domain experts and ordering based on the regression metric is already implemented.
+Reorderings at the level of individual slices were discarded.
+Each slice ordering would be different, triggering a reordering of the cube on every slicing.
+On every slicing, the user had a different ordered list and searched all over again for parameters of interest.
+      * We experimented with the new transfer function control, which was added to the prototype based on this review (see further below) and concluded that this tool is well suited for highlighting hot-spots by selecting a range of only high regression metrics.
+      * The feedback is included in the revisions based on [Support Design Decisions with Expert Feedback].
+    2. The cube acts as mini-map to spot hot-spots, which is now additionally supported additionally using the transfer function.
+Simple per-slice reorderings would, as argued in the prior bullet point, not be as effective, as it also introduces new problems, such as destroying the mental model of the feature order.
+A ordered list of slices with high average regression metrics will result in a ordering, where single features already have a strong explanatory power w.r.t. the target.
+We are, however, interested in strong combinations, which is one point made in Figure 5.
+      * We emphasized more on the orderings as well as the limitations and advantages of the 3D view in Section **5.2 Regression Cube Visualization**

+  </i></font>

 - Regarding the color coding: A fixed linear scheme makes it very hard to discern small variations.
 Allowing the user to adapt the transfer function, e.g. adjusting the mapped range to enhance the contrast would help.
 Also, no legend is shown in the current implementation.

 <i><font color='green'>

-* Reply
   * We completely agree with this comment.
-Therefore, we implemented a range-slider, which acts both as transfer function as well as
+Therefore, we implemented a range-slider, which acts both as transfer function as well as caption
-  * See [User Interaction]
+  * See [User Interaction] for details

 </i></font>

-- Limitations of the approach are not discussed in enough detail in the paper: 1) I like the idea of CFS as a pre-filter for large numbers of features.
+- Limitations of the approach are not discussed in enough detail in the paper:
+  1. I like the idea of CFS as a pre-filter for large numbers of features.
 However, I missed a discussion of possible drawbacks.
 Isn't it possible that interesting features are missed (e.g., features that are only relevant for a part of the data)?
 Besides, is it always desired to omit redundant but relevant features from this list?
 How does the user know whether a feature was omitted due to irrelevance or due to redundancy?
 Especially for smaller numbers of features, it would make sense to optionally turn this preprocessing step off.
-2) What are the limits of hypothesis specification through the regression formula?
+  2. What are the limits of hypothesis specification through the regression formula?
 For example: - is it possible to specify HOW feature interactions are taken into account mathematically, using the formula notation (or some other way in the implementation)? - is it possible to define feature transformations to be considered, such as X^2?
 I would expect things like this to be possible when you state "domain knowledge / hypotheses can be specified via the regression formula".
 But if not, please state such limitations.
 - As this is a vis paper, another weakness in my opinion is the fact that details on demand for a cell are limited to statistical numbers.
 Adding some form of conditional distribution visualization could increase trust in findings further.
 It would be in accordance with the lesson learned regarding increased confidence in visually observed patterns as opposed to black box assessment.

+<i><font color='green'>

+  * as part of the changes made regarding the [Regression Metrics], a additional scatter plot for analyzing the residuals was included

+</i></font>

 ---